 CAT5 cable allows a tremendously flexible way to install and distribute CCTV signals around buildings and between locations.
-If for example you have two buildings 100 metres apart you could use one CAT5 cable to run four CCTV images from one building to another using a passive BAL101 for the transmitter and receiver for each channel.
+If for example you have two buildings 600 metres apart you could use one CAT5 cable to run four CCTV images from one building to another using an active BAL550 transmitter and a BAL555 receiver for each channel.
+This provides savings on both labour and cable costs.
 Often you can find a spare CAT5 cable that is not being used but was put in originally as a spare data cable.
 CAT5 cable is also easy to handle and quite low cost.
 New commercial buildings are often "flooded" with CAT5 cabling, allowing tremendous scope to alter where and how CCTV cameras are used without necessarily having to install new and additional cables.
-Computer installation engineers use what are called "patch panels" and can also be used with great success for
+Computer installation engineers use what are called "patch panels" and can also be used with great success for CCTV installations.
+In this structured cabling system you have to work out where CCTV equipment may be needed and install the appropriate CAT5 outlets nearby.
+It is also wise to provide some local source (or potential source) of power.
+By bringing all the CAT5s to one area and installing what is called a "patch panel" you can then re-distribute the signals however you please.